 In this article, Pet Van Lines will talk about the different dog transportation services and options that are suited for larger breeds.
 We’ll also talk about the average costs and help you decide which option is the best way to transport a large dog.

-Several airlines do accept large dogs by stowing them in the plane’s cargo.
+Several airlines do accept large dogs by storing them in the plane’s cargo.
 The hold is temperature-controlled and pressurized, so it is a humane way to transport them.
 For most airlines, pets weighing 17 pounds or more qualify as large and must travel in the hold.
 After the flight, owners must also pick up their pet from the airline’s cargo facility, which is located in the airport but not in the terminals.

 Some of the larger domestic airlines that allow large dogs on flights include: